Matthew Ryan (rugby league)

+During the 1988 Great Britain Lions tour Ryan was selected to play at centre for a Northern NSW team that defeated the visitors at Tamworth.
+He commenced his first grade NSWRL premiership career with Sydney club, Canterbury-Bankstown Bulldogs in 1990.
+Ryan was a member of Canterbury's 1994 Grand Final-losing side as a reserve.
+The following season however, he and Canterbury-Bankstown won the 1995 ARL premiership grand final.

 In the 1997 Super League season Ryan was selected to represent New South Wales on three occasions in the Super League Tri-series, scoring a try.
 That year he was also the Telstra premiership's leading try-scorer.
 Ryan later left Canterbury to play in the 1999 NRL season for the North Queensland Cowboys.
+Ryan was not selected to play in the 1998 Grand Final, which the Bulldogs lost to the Brisbane Broncos.